About the Program

 (Teacher Leadership Exploratory Consortium)

-The Teacher Leader College of Education Certificate prepares teachers and other educators to lead classroom, school and district improvement through a range of leadership roles.
+The Teacher Leader Graduate Certificate prepares teachers and other educators to lead classroom, school and district improvement through a range of leadership roles.
 Examples of these roles include grade level chair, resource teacher, peer coach, mentor teacher, and department educational specialist.
 Teachers learn to collaborate with other educators to ensure all students achieve their maximum potentials!

 The 18-credit Teacher Leader Certificate is a collaboration between the Department of Curriculum Studies and the Department of Educational Foundations.
 The Aloha Kumu program currently offers this Certificate.
 Approval as a graduate certificate is expected soon!